parikshitpagare/digital-clock-rtc/README.md

 </p>

 <p align="center">
-A digital clock and calendar with alarm functionality developed on STM32 F401 (ARM Cortex M4) microcontroller using DS1307 RTC for time keeping.
+A digital clock and calendar with alarm functionality developed on STM32F401 (ARM Cortex-M4) microcontroller using DS1307 RTC for time keeping.
 It includes a LCD based user interface to set time, date and alarm using interrupt based multiple push buttons.
 </p>

 <br>